-There are two principle causes of sciatica:
+There are two principle causes of this neuropathy:

 Both the facets and the vertebral end plates are made of hyaline cartilage, one of the tissues in the body that has no blood supply.
 They are supplied with nutrients and oxygen, and waste products removed, by fluid in and around the joints.

 A bulging or slipped disc can physically press on the nerve root

-causing sciatica symptoms - pain, tingling, numbness and weakness in the
+causing sciatica symptoms; pain, tingling, numbness and weakness in the

 leg.
 Very occasionally it can also cause bladder problems.